Couples Therapy

 As the therapy progresses, we often uncover and explore the deeper issues contributing to their conflicts, such as past traumas, family dynamics, or individual emotional struggles.
 This is where we might try individual sessions alongside joint sessions, which can help address personal issues affecting the relationship.

-Couples are often given homework assignments to practice the skills and strategies they learn in therapy daily.
+Clients are often given homework assignments to practice the skills and strategies they learn in therapy daily.
 This can be essential for making lasting changes.
 The success of couples therapy may depend on how motivated both people are to work on things outside of sessions.

-Progress Evaluation and Termination
+Progress Evaluation and Couples Therapy Termination

 Outcomes